-Proxy - Gossamer Bio, Inc. Annual Meeting of Stockholders June 10, 2019, 9:00 a.m.
-(Local Time) This Proxy is Solicited on Behalf of the Board of Directors
+Proxy - Gossamer Bio, Inc. Annual Meeting of Stockholders June 17, 2202, 9:00 a.m.
+(Pacific Time) This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned appoints Sheila Gujrathi, M.D. and Christian Waage (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of Gossamer Bio, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at 3013 Science Park Road, San Diego, CA 92121, on Monday, June 10, 2019, at 9:00 a.m.
-(Local Time) and all adjournments thereof.
+The undersigned appoints Sheila Gujrathi, M.D. and Christian Waage (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of Gossamer Bio, Inc., a Delaware corporation ('the Company'), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held on Wednesday, June 17, 2020, at 9:00 a.m.
+(Pacific Time) via a live webcast and all adjournments thereof.